Islam in Uganda

 The Uganda National Mosque is one of the largest mosques in Sub-Saharan Africa.

 Islam in Uganda is the second largest religion in the country behind Christianity.
-Islam is practised by 14 percent of the population.
+Islam is practised by around 14% of the population.
+However claims by Islamic groups suggest that Islam in Uganda stands at a potentially higher percentage of up to 35%.
 The Pew Research Center in 2014, however, estimated that 11.5 percent of Ugandans were Muslim.
 The vast majority of Muslims in Uganda are Sunni.
 Small Shia and Ahmadi minorities are also present.

 The Iganga District in the east of Uganda had the highest percentage of Muslims according to a 2009 published report.

 History

 The presence of Islam in Southern Uganda was first recorded in the 1840s during the reign of Suuna II, the ruler of the Kingdom of Buganda in central Uganda.

 Muslim traders from the Swahili coast came to Buganda via Karagwe.
 One of the first of these was Ahmad bin Ibrahim, who was known particularly for his proselytizing, an unusual trait not often mentioned in accounts about traders.
 According to European sources, his efforts at converting local Baganda to Islam were a result of his "Wahhabist" sympathies.

 Ahmad was treated as a friend and protege of Suuna and he held discussions with the kabaka about the Quran, Muslim law, and theology.
 Suuna is said to have memorised several chapters of the Quran by heart and after his death manuscript pages from the Quran were discovered in his house.

 Despite this, there is no evidence that Suuna ever seriously intended to adopt Islam.
 However, it is known that he encouraged Ahmad to extend the teaching of Islam to his subjects, as well as to neighboring Karagwe.

 After Suuna's death he was succeeded by Kabaka Mutesa, who is said to have had an even more interest in Islam than his father.

 In the late 1850s or early 1860s, Mutesa was visited by Ali Nakatukula, who left a Swahili servant to teach Mutesa Arabic.
 The Kabaka excelled in this to such an extent that he was able to translate portions of the Quran into Luganda.
 Thereafter he began spreading Islam to his chiefs and subjects.
 A large mosque was built at his palace, and his pages were appointed as guardians of the mosque.
 Every Friday he and his chiefs would gather there to pray.

 He decreed that his chiefs and subjects should perform daily prayers and use Arabic or Swahili forms of greeting.
 He also introduced Muslim forms of attire at his court.

 In 1867 Mutesa fasted the month of Ramadan for the first time, maintaining this for the next 10 years.
 More strikingly, he made fasting obligatory for all his subjects.

 He even sent an unsuccessful mission to the neighboring kingdom of Bunyoro in the hopes of convincing Kabarega to adopt Islam.